-Chris Grayling heckled in parliamentary debate as he defended Government use of Atos Healthcare
+Outgoing employment minister Chris Grayling was heckled in a parliamentary debate today as he defended Government use of Atos Healthcare despite on-going public protest.

 Mr Grayling, who will move to the Justice Department following the coalition’s cabinet reshuffle, was met with shouts from the public gallery in Westminster Hall when he spoke in support of the controversial agency.